 Football 4th And Long

-If the team chooses to play, many quarterbacks look for long passes when it's a 4th and long situation.
+If the team chooses to play the ball, many quarterbacks will look for long passes when it’s a 4th and long situation.
 Any pass down field is promising for these situations because the team is more likely to get another set of downs the longer the pass.
 Quarterbacks also sometimes run the ball the remaining yards.
-Since this is their last chance at maintaining possession, if the quarterback sees an open lane, he can also run the ball.
+Since this is their last chance at maintaining possession, the quarterback may even run the ball themself if they see an open lane.

 If the team feels that they are close enough to the goal, they can opt to kick a field goal.
 Although this is fewer points than a touchdown, it can be a safe bet.
 The offensive team can also perform a punt, which clears the ball down the field to the other team, in hopes to get them as far away from scoring a touchdown as possible.
 The goal is to then tackle the player who received the punt and keep them away from the end zone.